 Before you can start using a Bluetooth device, you’ll need to get things configured first.
 That means taking a trip to Windows settings, which means the Control Panel on Windows 7 and the Settings app on Windows 10.

-Step 1: On Windows 10, you’ll want to open the Action Center and click on the All settings button.
-Then, go to Devices and click on Bluetooth on the left-hand side.
+Step 1: On Windows 10, you’ll want to open the Action Center (it looks like a comment bubble on the right end of the Windows 10 taskbar) and click on the All Settings button.
+Then, select Devices and click on Bluetooth & Other Devices on the left-hand side.

-Step 2: There, just toggle Bluetooth to the On position.
-Once you’ve turned Bluetooth on, you can click Add Bluetooth or other devices.
-Click on Bluetooth and Windows 10 will start searching for Bluetooth devices.
+Step 2: Within the Settings menu’s Bluetooth section, toggle Bluetooth to the On position.
+Once you’ve turned Bluetooth on, you can click Add Bluetooth Or Other Device.
+After the Add A Device window pops up, click on Bluetooth, and Windows 10 will start searching for Bluetooth devices.

-Usually, once a Bluetooth adapter is installed and configured on a Windows 7 system, then it’s automatically turned on and ready to use.
-In some PCs, for example, a notebook with built-in Bluetooth, there might be a keyboard shortcut that will turn Bluetooth on or off, or an icon might be present in the system tray that will perform the same function.
+Usually, once a Bluetooth adapter is installed and configured on a Windows 7 system, it’s automatically turned on and ready to use.
+In some PCs — like a notebook with built-in Bluetooth — there might be a keyboard shortcut that will turn Bluetooth on or off, or an icon might be present in the system tray that will perform the same function.

 Also, different PCs and Bluetooth adapters may come with utilities for connecting to a Bluetooth device.
 Generally, however, you can usually click the Start button and then select Devices and Printers.
-Select Add a device, choose the one you want, and click Next.
-Alternatively, you can open the Control Panel and access Hardware and Sound and then Devices and Printer to get started.
+Select Add A Device, choose the one you want, and click Next.
+Alternatively, you can open the Control Panel, access Hardware, and Sound, and then access Devices And Printer to get started.
 Again, follow the instructions to pair your device.

 Method 2: Click the Bluetooth button in the Action Center

-On Windows 10, Bluetooth can be easily toggled on and off simply by opening the Action Center and clicking the Bluetooth button.
-The button is the one with the Bluetooth icon, along with the label “Not connected” if you’re not currently using a Bluetooth device or an indication of a primary device that is currently attached and in use.
-If the button is grayed out, then Bluetooth is turned off.
+On Windows 10, you can toggle Bluetooth on and off just by opening the Action Center and clicking the Bluetooth button.
+The button is the one with the Bluetooth icon.
+If the button appears grayed out, then Bluetooth is turned off.
+If turned on, it may display a “not connected” label if you’re not currently using a Bluetooth device, or there will be an indication of a device that is attached and in use.

 - How to connect a PS3 controller to a PC